 If you’re not sure about the restrictions that come with the SoFi Credit Card’s rewards program, or you simply want some other options to compare, here are some top choices.

-- Wells Fargo Active Cash® Card: Good for people who want a high cash back rewards rate on all purchases with no caveats plus an intro APR promotion.
+- Wells Fargo Active Cash® Card: Good for people who want a high cash back rewards rate on all purchases with no caveats.

 - Chase Freedom Flex℠: Consider this card if you want to earn a higher rewards rate on everyday spending categories that rotate every few months.